Lightning-Universe/lightning-flash/docs/source/general/serve.rst

 Step 3 - Serve the model
 ========================

-The :class:`~flash.core.serve.GridModel` takes as argument the path to the TorchScripted model and then will be passed to our ``ClassificationInference`` class.
+The :class:`~flash.core.serve.Servable` takes as argument the path to the TorchScripted model and then will be passed to our ``ClassificationInference`` class.

 The ``ClassificationInference`` instance will be passed as argument to a :class:`~flash.core.serve.Composition` class.